 Participate in scientific discovery

 All of our students participate in scientific discovery through research-based courses, labs, summer research programs, internships and/or employment.
 A variety of research opportunities abound for students in Cell Biology & Neuroscience including courses such as BIOL 490: Undergraduate Research and BIOL 492: Individual Problems, summer research programs, internships and employment including work-study appointments.
-Faculty in the Department of Cell Biology & Neuroscience welcome inquiries from students regarding research opportunities in their labs.
+Faculty in the Cell Biology & Neuroscience welcome inquiries from students regarding research opportunities in their labs.
 Students generally work on projects for credit, although research stipends are available via the Undergraduate Scholars (USP) Program.

 Explore your options, gain experience and excel

 Undergraduate research opportunities are available through a variety of programs across campus and around the world.
 Several programs available on campus include:

 - CBS (Complex Biological Systems Summer Undergraduate Research Program)

 - McNair Scholars Program